Addressing type Ia supernova color variability with a linear spectral template: The data set and pre-processing steps

-Depending on the data and the prior knowledge about the function behavior we can choose different kernels.
-A widely used one is the Radial Basis Function kernel, RBF, which describes the covariance between two points as an exponential decline with their squared distances and a set of two parameters that tune the variance and the correlation range.
+We employ the Matérn Kernel for our GPRs.
+It includes an additional parameter, $\nu$, to regulate the smoothness of the function, when compared to the Radial Basis Function Kernel (RBF), which describes the covariance between two points as an exponential decline with their squared distances and a set of two parameters that tune the variance and the correlation range.

-We employ the Matérn Kernel for our GPRs, which includes an additional parameter, $\nu$, to regulate the smoothness of the function.
-The lower this parameter, the less smooth the function becomes, as compared to the RBF Kernel.
 In the limit that $\nu \rightarrow \infty$, we recover RBF.
 The Matérn kernel function is expressed as

-where $\sigma^2$ is the variance and $\Delta l$ is the length scale parameter which controls the correlation range. $K_\nu$ is the modified Bessel functions and $\Gamma(\nu)$ is the Gamma function for a given $\nu$.
-Here we are specially interested in $\nu=5/2$ to keep a reasonable smoothness.
+where $\sigma_m^2$ is the kernel variance and $\Delta l$ is the length scale parameter that controls the correlation range. $K_\nu$ is the modified Bessel functions and $\Gamma(\nu)$ is the Gamma function for a given $\nu$.
+Here we are especially interested in $\nu=5/2$ to keep a reasonable smoothness.

 We apply this GPR formalism to our data via the Python library \citet{gpy2014}.
-A very important step when performing the GPR is using the mean information, $\textbf{m}(P)$, otherwise, the spectra without pre-maximum data lead to a wrong behavior at lower phases, as can be seen in Fig.~\ref{fig:gprexample} (in this context the maximum is specific to each monochromatic light-curve and does not coincide with B-band date of maximum light).
-This issue affects several supernovae and directly influences the SEDs reconstruction mainly at the region of low wavelengths and before maximum B-band light, profoundly impacting the forthcoming feature extraction.
-To avoid this incorrect regression we adopted the type Ia supernova template from \citet{Hsiao2007} as the aforementioned mean.
+A crucial step when performing the GPR is using the mean information, $\textbf{m}(P)$, otherwise, spectra without pre-maximum data will lead to a wrong behavior at lower phases (here the maximum date is the one specific to each monochromatic light-curve which does not coincide with B-band date of maximum light).
+This issue affects several supernovae and directly influences the SEDs reconstruction primarily at the region of low wavelengths and before maximum B-band light, profoundly impacting the forthcoming feature extraction.
+To avoid this incorrect regression we adopted \citet{Hsiao2007} SNIa template as the aforementioned mean.
+For each SNIa, we select the corresponding monochromatic light curve from the Hsiao template and fit the template to the data by constructing a straightforward $\chi^2$ model allowing a light curve amplitude parameter to vary.
+Once this normalization is performed, we feed the template as a mean function for GPy and proceed with the analysis.